Citi Self Invest Rating:

 Overview of Citi Self Invest

-If you thought Citi was only for banking, you should think again.
-Through its subsidiary Citi Self Invest, the company offers trading and investing services of various kinds.
-There are some limitations, though.
-Our research reveals the details.
+If you thought Citi was only for banking, think again.
+Through its subsidiary Citi Self Invest, the company offers a range of trading and investing services.
+However, there are some limitations.
+Here’s what we found.

 Investing Program

-Citigroup has a budget, online investing firm that offers both self-directed and robo accounts.
-The latter setup, called Citi Wealth Builder, trades a small selection of ETFs with low expense ratios.
-The former, called Citi Self Invest, offers a larger list of exchange-traded funds plus stocks and mutual funds.
-At this time, there are no other asset classes, like cryptocurrencies, bonds, futures, or options.
+Citigroup offers an affordable online investing option with both self-directed and robo accounts.
+The robo service, called Citi Wealth Builder, trades a small selection of low-cost ETFs.
+The self-directed service, Citi Self Invest, offers a broader list that includes stocks, ETFs, and mutual funds.
+Currently, no other assets like cryptocurrencies, bonds, futures, or options are available.

-Citi requires either an Individual Taxpayer Identification Number (ITIN) or a Social Security Number (SSN) to open a robo or self-managed account.
+Citi requires an Individual Taxpayer Identification Number (ITIN) or a Social Security Number (SSN) to open an account.

 Cash Management